Somerset 709-806

 ebay |

-co-heiresses of RICHARD AUBREY late of Liss) of the
+being sisters and co-heiresses of RICHARD AUBREY late of Liss) of the one

 DOCUMENT IS A LEASE FOR A YEAR OF PROPERTY INCLUDING A DWELLINGHOUSE CALLED